 WAKING THE DEAD

-It is just after noon on a sunny Saturday when I call Bob Weir at his home.
+It is just after noon on a sunny Saturday when I call Bob Weir of the Grateful Dead at his home.

 ¨Hi¨, I hear a voice through a fog.